The REAL Costa RicaFind it Fast! Use Search

 NOTE: Most Catholic priests will NOT perform a civil ceremony.

 Marriages legally performed and valid in Costa Rica are also legally valid in other countries.
-Your marriage certificate will be issued by the Registro Civil about one to three months after it is registered by your attorney.
+Your marriage certificate will be issued by the Registro Civil about one to three months after it has been registered by your attorney.

-Your marriage can recognized in the U.S. or Canada after you or the lawyer who performed the ceremony, submits appropriate certifications to the U.S. or Canadian Embassies in Costa Rica.
+Your marriage will be recognized in the U.S. or Canada after you or the lawyer who performed the ceremony submits appropriate certifications to the U.S. or Canadian Embassies in Costa Rica.

 To be legally recognized in the U.S. or Canada., your marriage certificate must be:

-• Notarized by a Public Notary (normally your lawyer).
+- Notarized by a Notary (normally your lawyer).

 Catholic Weddings (Ugh!)